-I sliced the bread, slathered the mayo, layered the turkey and lettuce, taking care to make it just right for he was my pickiest child.
+I sliced the bread, slathered the mayo, layered the turkey and lettuce, taking care to make it just right for my pickiest child.

-Now, we don't exactly set around talking about Thomas Keller all the time.
-So I was a little surprised that my son even knew who Thomas Keller was.
+Now we don't exactly set around talking about Thomas Keller all the time, so I was surprised that my son even knew who Thomas Keller was.

 And this sandwich I was making was nowhere near the level of a Thomas Keller sandwich.
 Not even close.
-But Thomas Keller is an icon for perfection and my now grown OCD son can certainly relate to that.
-So whenever he takes the time to make something really special, like driving 30 miles to a local meat market just to get the perfect steak, he calls it "Thomas Kellering it."
+But Thomas Keller is an icon for perfection and my grown OCD son can certainly relate to that.
+So whenever my son takes the time to make something really special, like driving 30 miles to a meat market just to get the perfect steak, he calls it, "Thomas Kellering it."

-We had a little chuckle because we have never eaten at a Thomas Keller restaurant before and I am pretty sure we never will, unfortunately. :(
+We both had a little chuckle because we have never eaten at a Thomas Keller restaurant and I am pretty sure we never will, unfortunately. :(

 But the term has stuck.
 And to this day, we get a kick out of "Thomas Kellering it."

 I tried this Thomas Keller recipe a while back Ad Hoc's Rice With Roasted Cauliflower.
 And my kids loved it.

 It was pretty much a meal in itself.